General Park Rules

 - Some parks have gates that close each evening.
 Be sure to contact the park if you plan to arrive late to ensure your entrance into the park or campground.

 - Pets must be kept on leashes no longer than 10 feet and under control at all times.
-Pets, other than service dogs used by persons with disabilities, are not allowed inside any state park or historic building, in public swimming areas and beaches, in waters reserved for fishing or in certain limited areas.
+Pets, other than service dogs used by people with disabilities, are not allowed inside any state park or historic building, in public swimming areas and beaches, in waters reserved for fishing or in certain limited areas.
 Pet waste bags are available in most locations and should be used for clean up.
 Click here for more information.

 Laws and Regulations